 Timely Warning Notices will be distributed as soon as pertinent information is available, in a manner that withholds the names of victims as confidential, and to aid in the prevention of similar occurrences.
-Timely Warning Notices will be issued to the campus community via email blast to all WCU assigned email accounts.
+Timely Warning Notices will be issued to the campus community via email blast to all WCU-assigned email accounts.
+Timely Warnings relating only to Philadelphia Center will be sent only to those students enrolled at the Philadelphia Center.